 Key considerations for positioning immobile patients When positioning immobile users, several factors must be considered, including- but not limited to-body alignment, stabilised neutral joints, and avoiding gaps.
-Body in alignment Properly align the user's body to maintain natural anatomical positions and prevent strain on muscles and joints.
+Body in alignment Properly align the user's body to maintain natural anatomical positions and minimise strain on muscles and joints.
 A good practice is to check for alignment before finishing the positioning by analysing the lines from shoulder to feet and across the body, whether the person is positioned in a supine or lateral position.

 imedia

-Stabilised joints and muscles
+Supported joints and muscles

-Well-supported joints and muscles are essential for movement and rehabilitation since muscle activation depends on a neutral joint position and correctly positioned muscles.
-If, for example, the quadriceps muscle is not properly situated on the top of the femur when lying down, no one can lift the leg.
-If the user has an unsupported dislocation of a joint, e.g., diastasis in the shoulder, it causes pain and prevents movement over the joint.
+Well-supported joints and muscles are essential for pain management and to assist in rehabilitation, since support and offloading of the affected joints and muscles are important in achieving improved function.
+If the user has an unsupported dislocation of a joint, e.g. shoulder dislocation, it causes severe pain.

-Avoiding gaps
+Avoiding gaps Provide adequate support from the surface using cushions and wedges to maintain a proper, even pressure distribution.
+This ensures the user can relax and helps reduce discomfort and/or reduce the risk of skin injuries.

-Provide adequate support from the surface using cushions and wedges to maintain a proper, even pressure distribution.
-This ensures the user can relax and prevents discomfort and/or skin injuries.
-Users with contractures are not able to sink into the surface, e.g. the bed, which is why it is a pivotal part of the care to build up the surface in a way that supports the whole body.
+Users with contractures or joint stiffness may experience difficulties with neutral joint position and relaxation of the affected body parts, leading to gaps between the body part and the supporting surface, e.g. the bed.
+This can cause stress of the joints, ligaments and muscles, why it is a pivotal part of the care to build up the surface in a way that supports the whole body.

 Suggestions for basic positioning

-30-degree inclined positioning
+30-degree side-lying positioning

-In this positioning, bony prominences like the sacrum or trochanters are offloaded or stressed as more of the body is supported.
+In this positioning, bony prominences like the sacrum or trochanters are offloaded as more of the body is supported.
 Therefore, it is considered the least risky positioning.
-To prevent pressure ulcers, it is recommended to avoid a 90-degree lateral position, as this places most of the body's weight on bony prominences.
+To help prevent the risk of pressure ulcers, it is recommended to minimize time spent in a unsupported 90-degree lateral position, as this places most of the body's weight on bony prominences.

 Gently lift the loaded shoulder into place and check the position of the head.
 Vary by positioning to the right and left.
-Ensure that the heels and malleolus are not subjected to pressure.
+Ensure that the heels and malleolus are not subjected to excess pressure.